In this section…

 Can you spot the difference between the corners in this Torchon sample?

-The top left corner has a continuous trail of half stitch, whereas in the top right corner the flow of the half stitch is broken by a ‘ladder’, marked in yellow below.
+The top left corner has a continuous trail of half stitch, whereas in the top right corner the flow of the half stitch is broken by a ‘ladder’, marked in yellow in the enlarged detail.
 Similarly for cloth stitch, the bottom left corner has a continuous trail, whereas the bottom right corner has a ladder.

 Many Torchon patterns will look more pleasing if the trails are extended across the corners, instead of being divided by a ladder.
 When Vibeke Ervø was told that unbroken trails were not possible she took it as a challenge to devise a way of working them and published her method in the 1989/4 and 1990/2 issues of the OIDFA Bulletin.
 I was intrigued when I read these articles and made various samples including the one above (you will find the pricking I used for this sample at the end of the article).
 With Vibeke’s permission her methods for working unbroken half-stitch and cloth-stitch trails are explained below.
 To make the description suitable for both the Continental and English way of working, the terms ‘left’ and ‘right’ have been avoided, and instead ‘inner’ as nearest to the footside and ‘outer’ as nearest to the headside, are used.